 8. Are you happy with the style of the kitchens and bathrooms?8.
 Are you happy with the style of the kitchens and bathrooms?

 The kitchen and bathrooms are often touted as the most important areas during a renovation project.
-They are also the most expensive to remodel, so if you do not have the budget to cover a post-purchase reno job, then you must ask yourself if you’re happy with their current state?
+They are also the most expensive to remodel, so if you do not have the budget to cover a post-purchase reno job, you must ask yourself if you’re happy with their current state?
 You can always do a light-reno if all that is needed is a paint job or cabinet replacement.
-But if they need a major update, that should be considered and reflected in your offer price.
+But if they need a significant update, that should be considered and reflected in your offer price.

 Check to see that all the cabinets and drawers open properly and don’t bump anything on the way out.
 Ask which appliances are included in the sale and test them to ensure they work.